 Observation Point is a must to get some of the most amazing and jaw-dropping views on the trek.

-Observation Point is considered as the best way to see Zion National Park with a 360-degree view.
+Observation Point is considered with a 360-degree view.
 There are two trails to this hike, but currently, the operation is only through the East Mesa trail.
 It will be a full one-day strenuous hike.

 2. Drive the Zion-Mount Carmel highway

-You will pass the 1.1 miles long Zion-Mount Carmel Tunnel.
+You will pass the 1.1-mile-long Zion-Mount Carmel Tunnel.
 You can also stop by to admire Canyon Overlook Trail and Checkerboard Mesa, also known for its stargazing point.

 3. Visit the Kolob Canyons

 The Kolob Canyons are often referred to as the least visited part of the Zion Canyon National Park.
 The reason simply is due to its far-off location.
-And, you do not need to pass loads of people, being its greatest perk.
+And, you do not need to pass loads of people, which is its greatest perk.

 The advantage of getting to this location is that you do not need to book any shuttle in advance.
 You can straightaway drive to this location in your private car.

-This spot is also famous for its golden hour sunset view.
-The short hike to the Timber Creek Overlook gives you a 360-degree overview of the Zion National Park.
+This spot is also famous for its golden-hour sunset view.
+The short hike to the Timber Creek Overlook gives you a 360-degree overview of Zion National Park.
 The best time to visit this place is for the sunset view on the golden hour.